Fashion Production: How to Get Your Clothing Line Off the Ground

 Fashion production is the most technical part of starting a clothing line.
 It’s the process by which your design concepts are transformed into finished products.
 Depending on the size of your brand and the number of garments you want to produce, the fashion production process will require serious organization, time management, and dedication.

 Sound intimidating?
 Well, it doesn’t have to be when you have a good production team behind you.
 When you prepare yourself with detailed tech packs for your garments, a good fabric supplier, and a cooperative production house, you’ll have the stamina for a successful fashion production experience and a magnificent fashion collection to show.

-The fashion industry didn’t make $1.5 trillion in 2020 based on designs alone.
+The fashion industry didn’t make$1.5 trillion in 2020 based on designs alone.
 In fact, the industry would be nonexistent without the vast production teams behind every fashion brand.
-No company, let alone a sole fashion designer, can be successful without an adequate production team behind them.
+Let alone a sole fashion designer.
+No company can be successful without an adequate production team behind them.

 Assembling Your Tech Packs

 A sample isn’t the only thing you’ll be sending to your manufacturer.
 You’ll also have to include a tech pack.
 A tech pack is an instruction manual used during the manufacturing process.
 It should include all of the following details: